hipe/tmx/lib/skylab/headless/doc/issues/077-the-plugin-narrative.md

 universe, of which this is one of at least six.

-## :#understanding-plugin-conduits
+## :#understanding-plugin-shells

-"couduit" is the working title of this essential two-way structure. the conduit both models services that the plugin needs from the host, like a stream to write info messages to, or perhaps the higher-level "info yielder". beyond these basics, the host is invited to subclass and customize this conduit class as necessary. (kick the class with the 'plugin_conduit_class' class method on your host.)
+"couduit" is the working title of this essential two-way structure. the shell both models services that the plugin needs from the host, like a stream to write info messages to, or perhaps the higher-level "info yielder". beyond these basics, the host is invited to subclass and customize this shell class as necessary. (kick the class with the 'plugin_conduit_class' class method on your host.)